 - As originally fielded, DNSSEC made it possible to exhaustively enumerate, or "walk," a zone, discovering all known hosts.
-An example of such as tool is Zonewalker, http://josefsson.org/walker/ - Zone enumeration give miscreants a real "boost up" when it comes to reconnoitering a domain, and this was a real problem for some TLDs in countries with strong privacy protections. - NSEC3, currently in draft (see http://www.ietf.org/internet-drafts/draft-ietf-dnsext-nsec3-09.txt ), addresses the zone enumeration issue through use of salted hashes, which handles both that concern as well as the problem that "the cost to cryptographically secure delegations to unsigned zones is high for large delegation-centric zones and zones where insecure delegations will be updated rapidly." - For our purposes, it is sufficient to know that NSEC3 effectively eliminates the zone enumeration problem.
-125
+An example of such as tool is Zonewalker, http://josefsson.org/walker/ - Zone enumeration give miscreants a real "boost up" when it comes to reconnoitering a domain, and this was a real problem for some TLDs in countries with strong privacy protections. - NSEC3 as defined by RFC5155, addresses the zone enumeration issue through use of salted hashes, which handles both the zone enumeration concern as well as the problem that "the cost to cryptographically secure delegations to unsigned zones is high for large delegation-centric zones and zones where insecure delegations will be updated rapidly." - For our purposes, it is sufficient to know that NSEC3 effectively eliminates the zone enumeration problem.